 You may be wondering if, for websites, Godaddy is free, and the answer is yes–for a while, at least.
 Anyone who wants to try out the service can benefit from the one-month free trial, which is quite simple to access.
 All you need to register on GoDaddy is an email address — you don’t even have to give them your credit card information, which most other hosting plans require.

 Once you input your email address, you are granted full access to the GoDaddy site builder for a month.
 You can take advantage of this time to determine if you want to commit to a one-year or two-year contract with the largest domain registrar in the world.
-Keep in mind that you don’t get your own domain names during the trial, but you can take advantage of the free domain when the trial is over.
+Remember that you don’t get your domain names during the trial, but you can take advantage of the free domain when the trial is over.

 Hosting Plans with GoDaddy

 Given the fact that there are so many hosting plans, it can be challenging to figure out which one is right for you.
 We’re going to go over each individually to help you determine which is best for your site.
 (And remember, you can always call GoDaddy’s business phone number for help choosing among their various product listings).